danielatrivella/np3_ligand/np3_LigPCDS/README.md

 1. data_folder_path: The path to the data folder where the vocabulary output will be stored and where the 'ligands' folder with the ligands in .sdf format is located.
 2. valid_ligands_filtered_list_path: The path to the CSV file containing the valid ligands list and their smiles with the quality filters applied.
 This file is expected to be the output of the quality filter script (step 1.5 result).
-   Mandatory columns = 'ligID','smiles','ligCode','missingHeavyAtoms'.
+   Mandatory columns = 'ligID','smiles','ligCode'.
 The name of this file will be used to label the output vocabulary file, the ligand's SMILES dataset file and the xyz folder, which will store the labeled ligands .xyz files;
 3. label_SP: (optional) Set to 'True' to use the SP-based approach to create the vocabulary (default), otherwise it will use the AtomSymbol-based labeling approach.
 Both labeling approaches contains the atoms' cyclic information.
 4. row_start: (optional) The number of the row in the valid_ligands_filtered_list_path file where the script should start.
 Skip to the given row or, if missing, start from the beginning;
 5. row_end: (optional) The number of the row in the valid_ligands_filtered_list_path file where the script should stop.
 Stop in the given row or, if missing, stop in the last row.